-Supply chain control is crucial to ensuring that the time, money, and labor put into a production process don’t go to waste.
+Supply chain control ensures that the time, money, and labor put into a production process don’t go to waste.
 Managing what comes into the production process has a massive impact on how effective and efficient the production process will ultimately be.
 For companies dealing with bonding, coating, printing, sealing, painting, or cleaning, the adhesion process relies fully upon controlling the state of the material from the very beginning.

-The idea of an adhesion process is, in reality, synonymous with the idea of a production process.
+The idea of an adhesion process is synonymous with the idea of a production process.
 Adhesion isn’t merely the final step in the assembly process to an end product.
-Instead, adhesion is the culmination of holistically managed points throughout the entirety of the manufacturing process that impacts the adhesion and performance of the final product.
+Instead, adhesion is the culmination of holistically managed points throughout the manufacturing process that impact the adhesion and performance of the final product.

 These Critical Control Points are points where the material surface has the opportunity to change, intentionally or unintentionally, and are found in every part of the production process.
 The first Critical Control Point at the beginning (incoming parts) determines how effective all of the downstream operations will be.
 This Critical Control Point is the building block of the adhesion process.